Criminal Law and Procedure on the Multistate Bar Examination (MBE®)

 • Jurisdiction

-• Arrest, search and seizure
+• Arrest, search, and seizure

-• Confessions and privilege against self-incrimination
+• Confessions and the privilege against self-incrimination

-• Lineups and other forms of identification
+• Lineups and identification procedures

 • Right to counsel